wolfgangr/SDM2rrd/docs/config.md

-# The config pivot hub
+# config - The Pivot Hub
 ... close to 30 rrds from my 7 counters and maybe some hundreds of registers.
 as many sql tables, rrd graph templates ....
 No chance to manually keep that in sync ....
 There is loads of default expansion implmented.

-Approach: Fill some PERL hash with individual values, and let a default filler running over it at the end.
-This is preferrably distinguished in the config-whatever.pm files, not hidden in the worker scripts.
+General approach: Fill some PERL hash with individual values, and let a default filler running over it at the end.
+This is preferrably done at at distinguished visible place in the config-whatever.pm files, not hidden in the worker scripts.

 ## handling counter register structure

 SDM 630 is a beast that knows much more than just kWh.
 There are close to 200 registers.
+see (./docs/SDM630_MODBUS_Protocol.pdf)
 RTFM ...
 SDM-Manual ... cut'n-paste .... libreoffice calc .... what do I want? ...->  goes to:

 ### `SDM630proto-usage.csv`